Full Length Research Article

 Toxicity Test

 The toxicity test refers to guidelines [14] using the limit test to identify chemicals that tend to have low toxicity.
 Five mice were used in each treatment group.
 The dose of SCSG to be injected into mice was calculated based on the dose limit test at 2000 mg/kg and then converted according to the weight of the mice so that the dose of gelatin to be fed was 640 mg/ml.
-Mice were not given food (fasting) for 1-2 hours before injection.
-The dose was administered to one mice in each treatment group at first 24 hours.
+Mice were not given food (fasting) for 1-2 hours before oral administration.
+The dose was administered to one mouse in each treatment group at first 24 hours.
 If the test animal survives, then the dose is continued to the other four test animals and observed for the next 24 hours.

 Organoleptic Test

 Based on the procedure in [15], organoleptic tests were carried out on the texture, odor, flavor, and appearance using the five senses.
 A total of 30 panelists were selected for this sensory testing.
-During the organoleptic test, the panelists were placed in a condition room where interferences for the five senses were minimized, such as smell disturbances and groans after performing the flavor test.
+During the organoleptic test, the panelists were placed in a conditioned room where interferences for the five senses were minimized, such as smell disturbances and groans after performing the flavor test.

 Data Analysis